 In the United States, medical malpractice is reported as one of the main causes of avoidable accidents.
 Studies report that approximately 250,000 people in the U.S. die every year from medical errors.
 Isn’t it alarming?

 Medical malpractice refers to the act of incompetence of a physician or a healthcare provider that may lead to traumatic, lifelong disabilities or even the death of a patient.
 It is estimated that 80% of medical malpractice cases involve critical patient injuries or deaths.
-Medical malpractice reviews can influence medical malpractice lawsuits to a great extent.
+Medical malpractice case reviews can influence medical malpractice lawsuits to a great extent.

 Common medical malpractice errors